DaedalicEntertainment/ue4-test-automation/README.md

 ### Parameterized Tests

-In case you want to run the same test multiple times with just slightly different configurations, Daedalic Test Automation Plugin offers parameterized tests.
+In case you want to run the same test multiple times with just slightly different configurations, Daedalic Test Automation Plugin offers _parameterized tests_.
 You can specify any number of parameters for your test instance (or blueprint).

 In order to provide a consistent test API, these parameters have to be of type UObject, so if you have any other type you want to pass in as parameter, you'll need to wrap them with an UObject.
 Using UObject parameters also enables you to reference other actors in your test level.